 Student events that have been proposed and funded in the past include showing a documentary with a global focus, hosting a discussion afterward, and organizing a panel of social workers who have done work abroad.
 Events are not limited to these categories, and we encourage students to get creative and propose something new.

 Two grants, each up to $125, are available in the fall semester.

 Two grants, each up to $125, are available in the winter semester.

 ASC will award up to $500 for domestic and $1,000 for international travel to support Africa-focused conference participation.

 Provides students and student organizations with a source of funds for involvement in academic multicultural activities.
 The awarded amount can be up to $1,000 for individuals and $2,000 for student organizations or groups.
 Application cycle is once a month.

 The Office of Global Activities (OGA) offers funding bi-annually to MSW and Ph.D. students who submit an abstract and are accepted to present at either the Joint World Conference on Social Work Education and Social Development or the IFSW Global Social Work Conference.
 Please be aware that the conferences occur every other year and thus funding is available every other year.

 Note that a student is eligible to receive this grant only if they have not graduated by the time the conference takes place and if their abstract is accepted by one of the conferences.

 A list of current grant opportunities through the Department of Education.

-Deadline: early September (campus deadline)
+Deadline: Late August (campus deadline)